andycroll/andycroll.com/_posts/2018/2018-04-29-use-hash-fetch-when-using-params-in-controllers.md

   credit: 'Mitchell Orr'
 ---

-We often need to access a parameter from the URL that isn't part of the regular rails routes.
-Perhaps a query parameter such as `/search?q=term`.
+We often need to access a parameter from the URL that isn't part of the regular Rails routes.
+For example, the query parameter in `/search?q=term`.

-The parameters for a Rails action are stored in an `ActionController::Parameters` object which behaves quite a bit like a standard ruby hash.
+The parameters for a Rails action are stored in an `ActionController::Parameters` object which behaves quite a bit like a standard Ruby hash.

-A ruby hash is typically accessed using square brackets, like `hash[key]`, but you can also use the method `fetch`, like `hash.fetch(key)`.
+A Ruby hash is typically accessed using square brackets, like `hash[key]`, but you can also use the method `fetch`, like `hash.fetch(key)`.

 ## Instead of…